parzival867/Flask_Tutorial/ReadMe.txt

             when using blueprint, the name of the blueprint is added to the front of the name of the function endpoint for the login function: auth.login
+    2. For the blog:

+        in __init__.py:
+            blog does not have a url_prefix, so the index view will be at / and create view will be ant /create

+            the endpoint forthe index view will be blog.index app.add_url_rule() associates the enpoint name'index' with the / url so url_for('index') and url_for('blog.index') will both generate / URL

+            *** in another app, may give the blog bluepring a url_prefix and define a separate index view in the application factory, similar to the hello view.

 ---------------------------------------------------------------------------------------------